MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-notifyingofchanges.md

 ---
-Description: 'By using the notification APIs components can notify the indexer that an item has been changed, moved or deleted, and can add search scopes to the Windows Search indexer''s queue of URLs that require indexing.' ms.assetid: '817550e2-a256-48d5-9fa6-1ea04f8b8589'
+Description: By using the notification APIs components can notify the indexer that an item has been changed, moved or deleted, and can add search scopes to the Windows Search indexers queue of URLs that require indexing. ms.assetid: 817550e2-a256-48d5-9fa6-1ea04f8b8589
-title: Notifying the Index of Changes
+title: Notifying the Index of Changes ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Notifying the Index of Changes